ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Choosing the Air Data Rate

 The `AIR_SPEED` parameter is the primary factor controlling the range and throughput of the telemetry radio.
-Lower values result in longer range but reduced data throughput.
+Lower values result in a longer range but reduced data throughput.

 Supported air data rates (in kbps): 2, 4, 8, 16, 19, 24, 32, 48, 64, 96, 128, 192, 250